The first warm day is when most people get it wrong.

 "If someone only does three things?"

-Check your tires.
-Check your fluids.
-Give the car time before asking anything from it.
+Check the tires.
+Check the fluids.
+Give it time before asking anything from it.

 "Give it a minute."